-The rapid expansion of e-commerce – significantly accelerated by the COVID-19 pandemic- has prompted more and more businesses to seek out the services of an online reputation agency.
+The rapid expansion of e-commerce has prompted more businesses to seek the help of an online reputation agency.

-But just exactly what these agencies do is often misunderstood – even by their customers.
+But exactly what these agencies do is often misunderstood, even by their customers.

 A comprehensive Reputation Audit provides invaluable insight into your company’s online reputation.

 So to clear things up, we answer some key questions about reputation firms and what they can do for your business.

 Back in the day, the role of a traditional public relations (PR) agency was fairly simple.

 PR pros worked tirelessly to build relationships with local and national news editors, persuading each to publish positive stories and bury bad news about clients.

 Gain an invaluable insight into your company’s online reputation.

 Online review sites and social media platforms were unknown.
 And dissatisfied customers had few practical remedies other than taking their business elsewhere.